-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities at the reporting date; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (that is, derived from prices). - Level 3: inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).
+- Level 1: guoted prices (unadjusted) in active markets for identical assets or liabilities at the reporting date; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (that is, derived from prices). - Level 3: inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

 The level within which the financial asset or liability is classified is determined based on the lowest level of significant input to the fair value measurement.
+The loan was classified under level 2 in 2020.